Personal Injury Lawyers in Columbia, SC

 - Contact Our Columbia Personal Injury Lawyer Today!

 How Our Columbia Personal Injury Attorneys Can Help You

 For example, symptoms of concussions or soft tissue damage may not emerge until weeks or more after an accident.
-If an insurance adjuster successfully gets an injured person to accept a lowball offer before the extent of the problems are diagnosed, he or she may collect a few thousand dollars only to find that their medical expenses skyrocket into the tens or hundred thousand-dollar range.
+If an insurance adjuster successfully gets an injured person to accept a lowball offer before the extent of the problems is diagnosed, he or she may collect a few thousand dollars only to find that their medical expenses skyrocket into the tens or hundred-thousand-dollar range.

 Contacting our personal injury attorneys right away can prevent that scenario from happening to you.
 Once you hire The Jeffcoat Firm, we can negotiate directly with the insurance companies for you.